jeamy/asciisky/README.md

 ### First Run and Caching

 - The first startup can take longer because the app downloads and parses MPC orbital data and creates caches.

+- Cache Precomputation
+  - The cache status panel allows precomputing celestial data for a custom date range
+  - Select start and end dates, then click "Start Precompute" to begin background calculation
+  - Progress is displayed in real-time with a progress bar
+  - Maximum range is 7 days (168 hours) to prevent excessive resource usage
+  - Precomputed data is stored in location-specific cache files for fast retrieval

 - Asteroids
   - `cache/asteroids_dataframe.pkl` (parsed MPCORB)